The last armed conflict in Latin America is finally ending

 For Jorge Bermudez, a retiree in Bogota, the peace deal is good in theory, but he remains wary.

-"I don't think the agreement will become a reality because dealing with people who have killed so many children, that have maimed people and suddenly they are in government... how will this country end up with such people?" he told CNN Español
+"I don't think the agreement will become a reality because dealing with people who have killed so many children, that have maimed people and suddenly they are in government ... how will this country end up with such people?" he told CNN Español

 .